essif-lab/framework/docs/glossary.md

 ---

 :::info Editor's note
-TNO to write the introduction paragraph
+An introduction paragraph is needed.
-Remainder of file to be generated (by some appropriate tool)
+The remainder of file will need to be generated (by some appropriate tool).
 :::